 BTG Begbies Traynor

-Overdrawn Directors’ Loan Account and Repayment
+Overdrawn Directors’ Loan Accounts and Repayment

 - Julie Palmer, Partner, BTG Begbies Traynor

-What is a Director's Loan Account?
+What is a director's loan account?

-What happens when going overdrawn?
+What happens when a director's loan account is overdrawn?

 The section 455 tax charge is a corporation tax charge that applies to overdrawn director's loan accounts that are not repaid within a fixed period.
 The tax charge applies if your director's loan account is overdrawn and the outstanding loan is not repaid within nine months and one day after the end of the company's accounting period.